 On Dec.
 30, 2021 the most destructive wildfire in Colorado’s history destroyed more than 1,000 homes in Boulder County.
 Stay up to date on news, resources, recovery tips and ways to help.

-- Boulder County approves ‘urgent’ building code amendments inspired by Marshall Fire
+- Free trees available for Boulder County homeowners affected by Marshall Fire

 BOULDER (April 18) – Leading Real Estate Companies of the World® recognizes Colorado Landmark, Realtors as their April 2022 recipient of “Leading RE Good Things” for their recovery efforts of the Marshall Fire.
 This global recognition was shared on Friday, April 15,...